elizabeth-poggie/elizabeth-poggie/_content/notes/07-user-interfaces.md

 ## Inner display

-Boxes also have an inner display type, which dictates how elements inside that box is laid out.
+Boxes also have an inner display type, which dictates how the content or other elements inside that box are laid out.
 This will directly impact all the children that are nested inside that parent box.

 ```html
 <a>I</a>